 The tower contains a fine turret clock designed by Lord Grimthorpe which was installed in 1901, the chimes being fitted a little later.
 Above the clock chamber is the bell chamber which contains a ring of 6 bells, the earliest dating from perhaps the 14th or 15th centuries.
 Plans are in hand to restore the bells to light duty working so that they can rung for special ocasions.

 Please feel free to rest a while in this peaceful holy place, you may well find others sitting quietly seeking time to contemplate.
 Do feel free to add a prayer request to the prayer book on the chantry chapel altar.

-Now - having come this far - please join with us for a Sunday service, a coffee morning or one of our events and you will be most welcome.
+Now - having come this far - please join with us for a Sunday service, in normal times a coffee morning or one of our events and you will be most welcome.

 Where there is a fifth Sunday in the month, a Southern Mission Partnership Service is held at one of the Deanery Churches, please contact the Churchwardens for details.
 Everyone is welcome do come and join us.

 There is plenty of room for Baptisms (second Sunday) and room for children to run around after the service, there are seats for approximately 200 persons.
 Please contact the Area Dean and/or the Churchwardens to make your booking, contact details below